ibm-cloud-docs/watson-assistant/web-chat-overview.md

 ## What you can do with the web chat

-You can quickly deploy and test the web chat integration using the default configuration.
-However, before you go to production with your chatbot, you will need to configure the web chat to integrate with your website and better serve the needs of your customers.
-You can configure the web chat using the web chat integration settings in the {{site.data.keyword.conversationshort}} user interface.
+You can quickly deploy the web chat to your website (or even to a local test page) and see how it works.
+You can also use the web chat integration settings in the {{site.data.keyword.conversationshort}} user interface to configure the web chat for your website and your customers.

 If you are a developer, you can further customize and extend the web chat by writing code and using the web chat API.